 Also, make sure to find out when the auction date and time is.
 Would be bidders can set up alerts for when new properties become available.
 Each type of transaction has different terms and conditions, so make sure to read up on these.

-Make sure to do your due diligence as each property has different terms and conditions.
+Make sure to do your due diligence before the auction as each property has different terms and conditions.
 If you’re new, it can help to hire a realtor assist you with an online auction.
 When doing appraisals, surveys, inspections and title searches, make sure to use qualified experts to help you unless you are confident you can do a thorough job.
 These include a licensed appraisal person, a good licensed contractor, and a certified title examiner.

 Benefits of Online Foreclosure Auctions

 Using an online auction site can be very profitable, as just saving 10% on the purchase can equal $30,000-40,000 saved.
 This will put the investor well ahead of the game financially.

 Making mistakes in the online auction buying process can cost many thousands of dollars.
 Trying to do things yourself when you should hire an experienced professional can lead to lost profit.
 Paying one to two thousand dollars to get all the additional work done by outside help still means you are ahead of the game.

 Make sure to check if property is on the MLS or a popular site like Zillow — these will often have interior images that are fairly recent.
 This gives you a good idea of the condition (assuming no vandalism or major catastrophe).

 The reason seeing the home in photos is essential is to judge the necessary rehab budget.
 It is a bad idea to bid on a property without any knowledge of the necessary repairs, which can be very expensive.